 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
-It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only reasonable and not absolute provide assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Council's policies, aims and objectives, to evaluate the likelihood and potential impact of those risks realised, and to manage them beina efficiently, effectively and economically.
+It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Council's policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised, and to manage them efficiently, effectively and economically.

-The Governance Framework has been in place at the Council for the year ended 31 March 2014 and up to the date of approval of the annual report and statement of accounts.
+The Governance Framework has been in place at the Council for the year ended 31 March 2016 and up to the date of approval of the Annual Report and Statement of Accounts.

-THE GOVERNANCE FRAMEWORK
+3. THE GOVERNANCE FRAMEWORK